Undergraduate Programmes

 London School of Economics and Political Science (LSE)

 Academic direction for all of the courses offered through the University of London Programmes is provided by the Colleges of the University.
 Academics at these Colleges develop the syllabi, prepare the study materials, and are responsible for the assessment of students.
-In the case of the BSc Banking and Finance, BSc Accounting and Finance, BSc Economics and Management and BSc Business and Management programmes, academic direction is provided by the London School of Economics and Political Science (LSE).
+In the case of the BSc Finance, BSc Accounting and Finance, BSc Economics and Management and BSc Business and Management programmes, academic direction is provided by the London School of Economics and Political Science (LSE).
 Please click here for more details.

 LSE has consistently been ranked at the highest level among universities in the United Kingdom.

-5th – Subject: Economics & Econometrics
+7th – Subject: Economics & Econometrics

-10th – Subject: Business & Management Studies
+12th – Subject: Business & Management Studies

 Content and